Cult Grooming

 The Definitive Guide to Helping People Trapped in a Cult

-The title of this piece by Steven A Hassan PhD perhaps overstates what to expect, but nonetheless it´s a useful, thought provoking piece into helping people who are being influenced by cults to their own detriment.
+The title of this 2021 piece by Steven A Hassan PhD perhaps overstates what to expect, but nonetheless it´s a useful, thought provoking piece into helping people who are being influenced by cults to their own detriment.

 Take aways are that:

-• You should be patient and respectful when asking about the cult.
+You should be patient and respectful when asking about the cult.

-• Research similar examples and experiences and mind control techniques.
+Research similar examples and experiences and mind control techniques.

-• Aim to build trust with the victim. (this s perhaps a little understated in the article, but it's a short article and not a book after all.
+Aim to build trust with the victim. (this s perhaps a little understated in the article, but it's a short article and not a book after all.

 Th article is here: The Definitive Guide to Helping People Trapped in a Cult

 Of particular note is the author´s generous sharing of his dissertation towards his PhD, which looks at control methods: The BITE Model of Authoritarian Control: Undue Influence, Thought Reform, Brainwashing, Mind Control, Trafficking and the Law.
-This cold prove invaluable as a start point for anyone looking at cult control.
+This could prove invaluable as a start point for anyone looking at cult control.

 • Wrist with daisies stuck onto it